 While flexible, lines of credit require discipline.
 Overusing them for long-term investments can lead to higher cumulative costs.
 Many providers also review accounts annually, potentially reducing limits if revenue declines.

-Financial experts at the U.S. Chamber of Commerce note that a line of credit is most effective when paired with a clear cash-flow strategy.
+Financial experts note that a line of credit is most effective when paired with a clear cash-flow strategy.
 Used strategically, it provides breathing room and stability without overleveraging the business.

 A business line of credit stands apart from a loan because it emphasizes flexibility rather than fixed structure.
 For companies that need consistent access to working capital, it acts as an adaptable funding resource empowering owners to cover costs, seize opportunities, and maintain smooth operations.